 - Explore movement.
 Gradually exposing yourself to movement that was once restricted or feared is a powerful confidence booster.
 At Remedy PT, we help movement feel safe again.

 - Become self aware.
 How do you talk to yourself?
 What mindset informs your choices?
 Is it fear, shame, anger?
 Or is it love, growth, and freedom?

-Calm your nerves.
-Here is a list of ways to activate the parasympathetic nervous system:
+Here are a list of activities to stimulate the parasympathetic nervous system:

 Quality sleep restores our body and brain.
 It helps us heal, move, eat, think, and reduce stress.
-If you are dealing with persistent pain, it is empowering to know you can change your pain response through focusing on your sleep.
+If you are dealing with persistent pain, it is empowering to know you can change your pain response through optimizing your sleep.